feld-m/clickstream-datasource/README.md

 - dir: The path where the Data Feed is located
 - feedname: The name of the Data Feed (usually the name of the Report Suite)

-Applying only these options all available Data Feeds stored in the directory denoted by `path` will be read.
+Applying only these options all available Data Feeds stored in the directory denoted by `dir` will be read.

 In case you want to load a specific lookup simply pass the name of the lookup as argument to the `load` function such as `.load("event.tsv")`.
 It will return a Dataframe having two columns namely "lookup_key" and "lookup_value".